 The products generated from the commercial cultivation of cannabis can be loosely divided between THC and CBD.
 While other cannabinoids also have their products and uses, THC and CBD are arguably the most famous.

 THC, or tetrahydrocannabinol, is the psychoactive cannabinoid in cannabis that gives users the ‘high’ typically associated with marijuana.
 It has varying degrees of legality depending on where you live in the world and is most closely associated with recreational use.
 This isn’t to say that there isn’t promising research into its medical applications, however.

 CBD, or cannabidiol, is another cannabinoid also found in cannabis.
 Cannabidiol is the second-most abundant cannabinoid in the plant after THC and is non-psychoactive.
-Many CBD users consume CBD to help with various issues, from anxiety to chronic pain.
-CBD’s legality is also contested but is accepted far more widely by authorities then THC.

 So, which one is better?
 On the subject of THC flower vs. CBD flower, who reigns supreme?
 Let’s take a look.

 We’ve already mentioned this, but hemp flower and THC flower look, smell and taste incredibly similar.
 So much so, that our own hemp CBD flower ships with a notice to law enforcement and a COA to differentiate it from THC flower.
 We understand that while hemp is federally legal to ship and USPS has approved shipping for licensed hemp companies, customers want to know if their CBD flowers will be shipped discreetly and without odor.
 The answer is yes, and for very good reason.